grounds/grounds.io/README.md

 `Grounds` aims to provide a way to share runnable snippets within various languages inside a web browser.

-All you need is `docker` and `rake` to run this project inside `docker`containers with the same environment used in production.
+All you need is `docker` and `rake` to run this project inside `docker`containers with the same environment as in production.

 `Grounds` uses a `socket.io` server to execute arbitrary code inside `docker` containers, called `grounds-exec`. `grounds-exec` has its own repository
 [here](https://github.com/grounds/grounds-exec).